All Episodes

 There's many more to come.

-From your boy Donald, aka Trump.
+It's time to build a wall from your boy Donald, aka Trump.

-My child goes with the butt baby mama, and I get that money and learn some crazy shit.
+My child goes with the baby mama, and I get that money and learn some crazy shit.

 Hey, that's what it's about, my friend.

-Uh I approved the sound effect, Byron LMAO.
+I approved the sound effect, Byron.

-Give me my cut.
+LMAO, give me my cut.

 Hey, Mario, I ain't giving you nothing.